zeolead/zeolead--real-time-embedded-team7/README.md

 - Tried using a boost converter with the power bank, but encountered instability.
 Reverted to the original stable power socket setup.
 - *(To be continued)*

-# WebSocket Segway / Remote-Controlled Segway

-Studying the dynamic balance of a two-wheeled vehicle is essential for advancing research on robotic stability and forms the foundation for more complex dynamic control in robotics.

 ---